rajeshv23/twydev.github.io/_posts/2019-10-05-aws-associate-developer-part3.md

 toc: true
 toc_label: "Chapters"
 categories:
-  - Online Course
+  - AWS
 tags:
-  - aws
+  - online course
 ---

-# Infrastructure

-Part 3 of this course covers infrastructure as code using AWS CloudFormation, monitoring of applications on AWS and integration components such as SQS and SNS.
+Part 3 covers infrastructure as code using AWS CloudFormation, monitoring using CloudWatch, X-Ray and CloudTrail, and integrating applications using SQS, SNS and Kinesis.

 ## AWS CloudFormation